chriswebb09/chriswebb09/README.md

 - 🔭 I’m currently working at Columbia University
 - 🌱 I’m currently learning more on React
 - 💬 Ask me about **Swift, Javascript and Python**
-- 📫 How to reach me: [linkedin](http://www.linkedin.com/in/christopher-webb-orenstein/) on LinkedIn
+- 📫 How to reach me: [LinkedIn](http://www.linkedin.com/in/christopher-webb-orenstein/)

 <p align="center">
   <a href="http://chriswebb09.github.io">Blog</a>